-For some attractions, you can book online for extra savings.
-Such as if you book the London Eye online you will get tickets for 10% less.
+For some attractions, you can book online to save time when you’re there, and you may benefit from skip the line and even extra savings.
 You may also be able to buy queue jump (fast track) tickets too.

 As you can probably imagine London is an incredible city for taking pictures.
 You’ll find heads of Instagram and photography spots around the city allowing you to capture lots of beautiful pictures during your visit.

 Restaurants and food